This article has been recently updated with a few additions. Enjoy.

 1. Thinking maintenance is a free-for-all.

 The average person’s deficit isn’t as large as they think it is.
 The average persons “maintenance” or refeed usually ends up with them being in a surplus.
-Can you do the math on that one?
 The result leaves you frustrated and with lack of results.
 Focus and celebrate maintenance days on the same level you do deficit days.

 Larry hits a deficit of 20% for the days he is in a deficit.
 (Most assume a good 5-15% higher of a deficit than is actually taking place.)